-One could argue that of all the historic American highways and byways, there’s none more iconic and rich in history as Route 66.
+One could argue that of all the historic American highways and byways, there’s none more iconic and more abundant in history as Route 66.
 Let’s profile the celebrated Route 66 including a brief history, a few must-see destinations along the route and a few of the best places to stay so we can get our kicks on Route 66.

 A Brief History of Route 66

+The Route 66 you travel today can vary from the original or historic 66.
 The original Route 66, also known as America’s Main Street, was one of the first highways built in the United States in 1926, originating in Chicago, Illinois and running southwest until its terminus in Santa Monica, California.
 The original 66 was 2451 miles long and became a popular road for those traveling west and remained popular until the Interstate Highway System replaced it.

 In 1986, Route 66 was officially removed from the United States Highway system.
 The route continues to this day as National Scenic Byways designated Historical Route 66, and some states have designated certain highways as State Route 66.
 Whatever it is designated as the importance and impact of Route 66 remain to this day.

 Of course, with so much history, there are bound to be some can’t miss destinations along the route.
 Here are some of my favorites.
 Don’t miss the little stops along the way – you never know what you might stumble on that piques your interest on Route 66.

 The Santa Monica Pier was the traditional western terminus of Route 66, and the pier still is outfitted with End of the Trail, 66 marker.
 The Santa Monica Pier in California is still as lively as it was fifty years ago.
 With plenty of boardwalk games, rides, and beautiful views of the Pacific to capture the spirit of Route 66.
 Make sure you take a ride on the famous ferris wheel.